giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 ## Concepts

-In cluster upgrade hive we have discuss around entities and ideas how this would look like.

-### Cluster Upgrade entity
+### Cluster upgrade entity

-There are different reason why we are interested in having a object to define the upgrade intent.
+There are different reason why we are interested in having an object to define the upgrade intent.

 - As we define in the user stories, we/customers would like to schedule upgrades on certain date from running version to a specific one.
 That way customer can plan upgrades ahead and so do we.